davidpatrickrose/au-software-licence/au-software-licence.md

-# au Simple EULA
+# Software Licence

-`Purpose` This template is for the creation of simple EULAs for the licensing of software in the Australian market.
-This EULA is aimed towards software that is sold once: not a [subscription model](http://www.google.com).
+`Purpose` This template is for the creation of simple software licences (also known as "EULAs") in the Australian market.
+The document is aimed at software that is sold once: not software that's sold on a subscription model.

 `Party 1 Name` Contractor